LongTallJodie/troutopia/README.md

 ## Status

 * **12/12/19:** Bugs ironed out index page comics and navigation.
 News posts have been implemented.
+Added a safety check to redirect readers to the homepage in case they type an invalid comic date into the URL.
 * **12/11/19:** Basic comic navigation is fully functional.
 Huzzah!